 Doctors treat myxedema rash with corticosteroid creams and injections.

-Pretibial myxedema (PTM) is a red, swollen, and thick skin rash.
-It’s a rare symptom of thyroid conditions such as Hashimoto’s thyroiditis and Graves’ disease.
+Pretibial myxedema (PTM) is a red or discolored, swollen, and thick skin rash.
+It’s a rare symptom of thyroid conditions, including Hashimoto thyroiditis and Graves’ disease.

 This rash forms when hyaluronic acid, a natural lubricant your body makes, builds up under your skin.
 The affected skin becomes thick and has the texture of an orange peel.